polyphony-chat/docs/docs/Protocol Specifications/core.md

 The "Hello" event is sent by the server to the client upon establishing a connection.
 The `d` payload for a "Hello" event is an object containing a `heartbeat_interval` field, which specifies the interval in milliseconds at which the client should send heartbeat events to the server.
+The payload might also contain a `resigning_active` key with a `boolean` value, indicating whether there is an unfinished message re-signing process which can be resumed.

+!!! danger

+    User-operated clients must not automatically continue
+    re-signing messages when receiving this property with a `true` value.
+Instead, the user should be prompted whether they intend to continue re-signing messages.
+The reason for this is that servers could theoretically send this property even though the user has not previously enabled re-signing in a malicious identity takeover attempt.

 !!! example "Example hello event payload"